ALTOLOGY - series - The Unbecoming, Gallery 10, Ballarat, 2024.

 ALTOLOGY was a group exhibition composed of collections or series set side by side in one space by artists Daria Betley, Terrence A Doran, Ian Kemp, Gordon Monro, Peter Rechenberg, Takahiko Sugawara, Tiffany Titshall, and Amanda Western.
-Curated by Linda Franklin.
+Curated by Linda Franklin at Gallery 10, Ballarat, Victoria.

 My series title 'The Unbecoming' was prompted by observing how the word unbecoming has been used to impose shame on women.
 I wanted to subvert the term by inserting 'The' before the word to add the suggestion that some miraculous event is about to arrive.
 The female in the images is steering and owning various symbols that have existed throughout history via a sort of stations of the cross, reflecting a spirit of reparation to the sufferings and insults of WOMEN ‘during the passion.’